 His world motorcycle championship wins came before his 1960 F1 debut at Monaco with Lotus.
 His transmission failed in his first race, but he finished second at his second attempt, at his home event.

 Surtees then left Lotus, not wanting to be number two to Jim Clark, an campaign a Yeoman Credit-run Cooper.
 It wasn’t until he moved to Ferrari in 1963 that he found success, claiming his first victory at the Nurburgring as the team returned to form.

 The 1964 season didn’t start well for Surtees – his Ferrari 158 failed to finish three of the first four rounds and he sat eighth in the championship.
-But with only the best six results counting he posted six podium finishes – two wins, three seconds and a third – to beat Graham Hill, who had scored 41 points but had to drop two.
+But with only the best six results counting towards the championship he posted six podium finishes – two wins, three seconds and a third – to amass 40 points.